yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/send-spam.md

 When you send your node spam transactions, it processes them, adds them to its ledger, and forwards them to its neighbors for processing.

 ## Prerequisites

-To complete this guide, you must have [cURL](https://curl.haxx.se/) installed on your device.
+To complete this guide, you need the following:
+- [A GoShimmer node](../how-to-guides/run-the-node.md) with the `spammer` plugin enabled
+- [cURL](https://curl.haxx.se/) installed on your device

 ---